madussault/AEC_applications_hypermedia/README.md

 # AEC_applications_hypermedia
 Project that we had to do for our formation.
-The objects of learning was HTML, CSS, javascript.
+The objects of learning was HTML, CSS, javascript. test